 The County of Orange and contracting agencies contribute to the retirement plan based upon actuarially determined contribution rates adopted by the Board of Retirement.
 Employer contribution rates are adopted annually based upon recommendations received from OCERS' actuary after the completion of the annual actuarial valuation.
 The average employer contribution rate for the first six months of calendar year 2017 or the second half of fiscal year 2016-2017 (based on the December 31, 2014 valuation) was 37.41%1 of compensation.
-The average employer contribution rate for the last six months of calendar year 2017 or the Second half of fiscal year 2016-2017 (based on the December 31, 2014 valuation) was 37.41%1 of compensation.
 The average employer contribution rate for the last six months of calendar year 2017 or the Second half of fiscal year 37.41%1 of compensation.
-The average employer contribution rate for the last six months of calendar year 2017 or the Second half of fiscal year 37.41%1 of compensation.
+The average employer contribution rate for the last six months of calendar year 2017 or the first half of fiscal year 2017-2018 (based on the December 31, 2015 valuation) was 37.25%1 of compensation.